+2000952

+-4j2

+Cla ssiti CC ition :

+(This form is to be used ⊒é7 , final FIOTE : extrac ted

+from CIAT Controlled documents

-(This form is to be used to material extracted from CIAT controlled do 240 $\Rightarrow$ City Station cabled the information to Headquarters the following day, June 11, 1969.
-1056/ The Committee has determined that the Central Intelligence Agency's main interest of Oscar Contreras was "to confirm that several of Garrison's allegations about involvement of anti-Castro Cubans, the CIA, etc. are false."
+→ City Station cabled the information to Headquarters the following day, June 11, 1969.
+1056/

+The Committee has determined that the Central Intelligence Agency's main interest in Oscar Contreras was "to confirm that several of Garrison's allegations about involvement of anti-Castro Cubans, the CIA, etc. are false."
 1057/ After the CIA Mexico City Station official's interview with Contreras 1058/ revealed nothing that could be useful to the agency, it decided to allow the FBI to follow the story through.
-1059/ Nonetheless, the Agency's Mexico City Station interviewed the key witness, reviewed pertinent files and records about the witness in the Mexican government's possession, and reported all the information to Headquarters expeditiously.
+1059/ Nonetheless, the Agency's Mexico City Station interviewed the key witness, reviewed pertinent files and records about the witness in the Mexican government's possession, and reported all the information to Head-quarters expeditiously.

 VII.
-Analysis of Lee Harvey Oswald's Activities in Mexico City a03 Coulfied by derivation:
+Analysis of Lee Harvey Oswald's Activities in Mexico City

+A. Introduction

+After the Warren Commission published its report two very important allegations related to Lee Harvey Oswald's activities in Mexicon City came to the attention of the United States investigative agencies.
+In 1964, Elena Classification:

+200035.3

+Couling by seriesion: